uski12/vivaldi-customisation/README.md

 This mod is still not completed, and it might not work properly for everyone who tries it.

 ## Installation
-Place the custom.css file in any folder.
+1.)
+Download and place the custom.css file in any folder (example: create a folder called Vivaldi in the documents folder, and place the CSS file within)

-In Vivaldi's address bar, type in `vivaldi://experiments` --> Enable CSS modifications.
+2.)
+In Vivaldi's address bar, type in `vivaldi://experiments` --> Click on enable CSS modifications.
 Go to settings --> Appearance --> Custom UI Modifications --> "Select folder" --> Point to folder containing custom.css